2raj2raj/bitcoin-educational-content/courses/min201/en.md

 3. Optional: add a smart plug

-If you want to turn your Antminer on or off from your smartphone and monitor its power consumption, you can add a smart plug.
+If you want to turn your Antminer on or off from your smartphone and monitor its power consumption, consider adding a smart plug.
 We tested the ANTELA plug in the 16A version, compatible with the SmartLife app.
 This smart plug allows you to view daily and monthly power consumption and connects directly to your internet router via WiFi.

 ![image](assets/en/31.webp)